probcomp/GenViz/README.md

 ## Using GenViz

-### Step 1: Create a custom visualization of your model
+### Step 1: Create a custom renderer for your model
-The first step to using GenViz in your Gen project is to create a GenViz-compatible _trace visualization_: a directory of HTML, JavaScript, and CSS files that together describe how a single execution trace of a generative model should be visualized.
+The first step to using GenViz in your Gen project is to create a GenViz-compatible _trace renderer_: a directory of HTML, JavaScript, and CSS files that together describe how a single execution trace of a generative model should be visualized.

-Although this repository provides generic trace visualizations that may be suitable for some purposes, most users will want to customize the visualization to capture model-specific structure.
-(For example, in a model of an agent in an environment, a good visualization would display the environment and the agent.)
-We provide a general template for writing custom visualizations, and instructions for doing so further below.
+Although this repository provides generic trace renderers that may be suitable for some purposes, most users will want to customize the renderer to capture model-specific structure.
+(For example, in a model of an agent in an environment, a good renderer would draw the environment and the agent.)
+We provide a general template for writing custom renderers, and instructions for doing so further below.

 ### Step 2: Initialize and interactively update the visualization from Gen
 You can use GenViz from a Julia script or from an IJulia notebook.
 In either case, you'll want to begin by starting a "visualization server" on some open port (e.g. port 8000).